ascopes/java-compiler-testing/README.md

 The following shows an example of compiling a multi-module style application with JPMS support, running the Lombok annotation processor over the input.
-This assumes that the Lombok JAR is already on the classpath for the JUnit test runner.
+This assumes that the Lombok JAR is already on the classpath for the JUnit test runner (e.g. is a test dependency in your project).

-Even Maven lacks native support for this, still!

 ```java